international treaties on human rights and the death penalty:

 Minister of Interior Hussein Majali said the draft bill considers only hostile actions against legitimate authorities as terrorist crime, “but not those against illegitimate authorities.”
 His remarks came in response to several MPs’ remarks on excluding actions of resistance against Israeli authorities from this bill.
 “The [Israeli] occupation is not a legitimate authority,” hence resisting it is not considered an act of terrorism, Majali explained.

-In October 2013, Jordan was reviewed under the Universal Periodic Review of the UN Human Rights Council.
-The recommendations to establish an official moratorium on executions with a view to abolishing the death penalty and acceding to the Second Optional Protocol to the International Covenant on Civil and Political Rights did not enjoy the support of Jordan.
+In October 2013, Jordan was reviewed under the Universal Periodic Review of the UN Human Rights Council: over 170 recommendations were received, of which 126 have been accepted and the remaining recommendations have been "noted".
+Among these, the recommendations to establish an official moratorium on executions with a view to abolishing the death penalty and acceding to the Second Optional Protocol to the International Covenant on Civil and Political Rights.

 In December 2016, Jordan abstained on the Resolution on a Moratorium on the use of the Death Penalty at the UN General Assembly.